-Discovering the fashion world was not for her, she approached The Save the Children Fund, spending much of the following decade, first in draughty church halls, then in the infectious diseases unit of a London teaching hospital.
-In 1979, after designing a series of successful posters for the Health Education Council, she left to freelance as a children’s book illustrator.
+Leaving rural East Anglia for Art School in swinging sixties London, by 1969 Maggie was working as a fashion designer, illustrator and copywriter.
+Soon discovering the fashion world was not for her, she approached The Save the Children Fund and spent several years working in the infectious diseases unit of a London teaching hospital, until, after designing a series of successful posters for the Health Education Council, in 1979, she left to freelance as a children’s book illustrator and writer.

-In 2002, swapping dip pen for iMac to concentrate on words alone, she abandoned London for the Suffolk coast, returning to city life when she moved to Norwich, a UNESCO City of Literature, in 2014.
+Swapping dip pen and ink for iMac to concentrate on words alone, in 2002, she left London for the Suffolk coast, returning to the city life she missed in 2014, when she moved to Norwich, a UNESCO City of literature.

-Her short stories have been placed in numerous competitions, including the Fish Short Story Prize, the Asham Award, and the Bridport Prize, and published in Unthology 1 (Unthanks Books 2010), Something Was There: the Asham Award-winning ghost story collection (Virago 2011) and Unthology 5 (Unthank Books 2014).
-Let Her Go was a Seren Books Short Story of the Month (October 2017) and the Bridport shortlisted Bird Brains, with Running Away, were published on Fairlight Books’ website (May 2019).
-Her nineteen-story debut collection Appetites: stories of love, sex and death was published in October 2019 (Matador).
-And Bird Brain’s was chosen for Fairlight’s first pick-of-the-bunch collection The Fairlight Book of Short Stories: volume 1 (Fairlight Books 2020).
+Her short stories have been placed in numerous competitions, including the Asham Award, the Bridport Prize and the BBC National Short Story Award, and published in Unthology 1 (Unthank Books 2010), Something Was There . . . the Asham Award-winning ghost story collection (Virago 2011) and Unthology 5 (Unthank 2014).
+Let Her Go was a Seren Short Story of the Month (serenbooks.com October 2017) and Running Away and Bird Brains on fairlightbooks.com (May 2019).
+Her nineteen-story collection Appetites: stories of love, sex and death was released October 2019 (Matador) and the Bridport-shortlisted Bird Brains published in The Fairlight Book of Short Stories: vol 1 (Fairlight Books October 2020).